 If you have the resources to do so, we can't think of anything more special than building your own wall from scratch.
 To accommodate a larger guest list, you should also consider putting out clear jars filled with doughnut holes for attendees who just want a small bite.

 If you and your spouse-to-be are doughnut connoisseurs, Dunkin' and Krispy just won't do.
 However, you can tap a local family-owned shop to make housemade cake doughnuts in your choice of flavors.
 Not sure how many treats to order?
 The Emmets share, "we typically recommend ordering 30 to 50 doughnuts less than the number of guests attending the wedding."

 If the doughnut wall is the main dessert or part of a limited spread at your reception, you should plan on ordering one doughnut per guest.

-Give wedding guests something to talk about with an attention-grabbing red doughnut wall and red frosted doughnuts that will have everyone feeling the love.
-On that note, the Emmets share, "Our tip to couples would be to make your doughnut wall as unique as your relationship, bring lots of inspiration to the design table, and let the experts create something your guests will be raving about."
+Give wedding guests something to talk about with an attention-grabbing red doughnut wall, and red frosted doughnuts, that will have everyone feeling the love.
+The Emmets share, "our tip to couples would be to make your doughnut wall as unique as your relationship.
+Bring lots of inspiration to the design table and let the experts create something your guests will be raving about."

 Create a Doughnut Section